NEW: Puerto Natales Kayak Travel Guide

 Situated on the western side of the National Park, Ferrier and Pingo are two off-the-beaten-track gems unknown to many travelers.
 Ferrier is an incredible lookout over the Patagonian Southern Ice Fields, and Pingo is an adventure through one of the last forests not affected by fires!

 Ferrier's lookout trail begins at the Grey Lake ranger station.
 It is a climb of about 650 m to reach a plateau overlooking the Grey River, Lake, and Glacier, but also the southern and western parts of the National Park.
-The climb is steep and muddy, so be ready to sweat!
-And once again, be aware of the wind!
+The climb is steep and muddy, and once again, be aware of the wind!

 Due to the 2011-2012 forest fire that burned more than 40,000 acres of the park, Pingo's access is restricted to the general public.
 This protected area is one of the last primary forests in the National Park.
 Many species of animals and plants found refuge in this area, making for a hike rich in flora and fauna.
 In particular, you might have the chance to find Huemules, the critically endangered South Andean deer (Hippocamelus bisulcus), and several types of orchids, depending on the time of the year.
 The trail follows the Pingo river for abour 4.5 km until reaching a wonderful waterfall.

 This hike will take you back in time, to when this land was inhabited by giants.
 You will first explore the Milodon Cave and its surroundings.
 Carved by glaciers and paleolakes, this cave sheltered the first inhabitants of Patagonia and its megafauna, including sabretooth tigers, and the famous Milodon.